-Foods to Avoid with Bowel Cancer
+Foods to Prevent Bowel Cancer

 As with any cancer, bowel cancer requires patients to have specific lifestyle changes, with diet being a primary example.
 Knowing what foods are a risk factor and which can help when someone has been diagnosed are essential.